How To Reset Your Electric Scooter? [Little-Known Tips]

 Remove the battery

 The first and safest way to make a hardware reset of your scooter is to simply remove the battery, and then put it back in after a few minutes.
-This is the equivalent of removing the battery from your phone after the screen froze, like it used to happen in the early 2000s.
+This is the equivalent of removing the battery from your phone after the screen freezes like it used to happen in the early 2000s.

 There are many electric scooters with removable batteries today, so if you have one of those – this should be an easy task.
-If the battery is not removable, you’ll have some dismantling to do.

 The battery is almost always stored either below the deck or inside the stem.
 In fact, in 90% of scooters, it should be below the deck.
 To remove it, you’ll have to pick up a screwdriver and some wrench tools, locate which screws keep the deck sealed, and remove them to open up the deck.